eridon/GuessingGame/README.md

 ## How to Play

 1. Clone the repository to your local machine.
-2. Compile and run the `Main.java` file.
+2. Compile and run the `GuessingGame.java` file.
 3. Enter your guess when prompted.
 4. The program will provide feedback on whether your guess is too low or too high.
 5. Keep guessing until you correctly guess the number.